tewarid/course-c/pointers-arrays.md

   ![](media/arrayp.svg)

-## Pointers vs Multi-dimensional Arrays
+## Pointers to multi-dimensional array

 - Multi-dimensional arrays can be assigned to pointers